John Palmer (criminal): Brink's-Mat involvement and acquittal

 In 1985, following the November 1983 Brink's-Mat robbery, Chappell and Patch of Scadlynn Ltd were arrested for their involvement in melting down £26 million worth of gold from the robbery to try to pass it off as legitimate.
 Two days after armed robbers Brian Robinson and Micky McAvoy were jailed, Chappell withdrew £348,000 from the company's accounts.
 Throughout their trial, a total of £1.1 million had been withdrawn.

 During the raids, one of the suspects refused to confirm what they had been melting that morning.
 It was revealed that the company had been processing millions of pounds' worth of gold, but claimed it was gold they had purchased themselves.
 The company's books stated that they were selling the melted gold for virtually the same amount as they had purchased it for—which didn't make sense, unless the records were false.
 Confiscated documents also showed that the company had been evading tax, and so they were ordered to pay £80,000 in unpaid tax.

 Palmer evaded arrest at the time, after fleeing to Tenerife with his family only days prior to his company being raided and its directors arrested.
 His family returned to England, whilst he sold his remaining assets back home and set up a timeshare business at Island Village, near Playa de las Américas.
 He attempted to move to Brazil after Spain signed an extradition treaty with the UK, but he was arrested and his entry refused as he had travelled on an expired passport.
 Deported back to England, he was forced to face trial.

-Despite Palmer admitting to melting down gold bars from the robbery in his garden, he was acquitted during the trial in 1987 after claiming that he wasn't aware they were stolen.
+Despite Palmer admitting to melting down gold bars from the robbery in his garden, he was acquitted during the trial in 1987 after claiming that he was not aware they were stolen.
 Chappell was sentenced to ten years in the earlier trial.

-He was reported by The Independent in 1993 as being subject to an asset-freezing Mareva Injunction gained by Brink's-Mat from the High Court of Justice, enabling investigators to track his substantial financial resources.
+In 1993 The Independent reported that he was subject to an asset-freezing Mareva Injunction gained by Brink's-Mat from the High Court of Justice, enabling investigators to track his substantial financial resources.
 He later paid out £360,000 to Lloyd's the insurers as a result of a civil action brought against him, but continued to plead his innocence in the 1983 robbery, and in 1999 claimed the authorities were persecuting him.
 For his connection to the Brink's-Mat robbery, Palmer acquired the sobriquet of 'Goldfinger'.